LiveLibrary/LiveLib/README.md

 - `AppLogo`: Displays the application logo.
 - `AppSwitchMode`: Toggles between dark and light mode.
-- `AppSwitchPrimaryColor`: Switches the primary color theme.
+- `AppSwitchPrimaryColor`: Switches the primary color theme to the Flexoxi palette.
+- `FlexokiPalette`: Elements tho show all colors.

 ### Pages